chrome-php/chrome/README.md

 --------------

-The library ships with tools that hide all the communication logic but you can use the tools used internally to communicate directly with chrome debug protocol.
+The library ships with tools that hide all the communication logic but you can use the tools used internally to communicate directly with Chrome debug protocol.

 Example: